 Rule of Life

-The Brothers and Sisters of the Franciscan Order of the Divine Mercy commit to the General Rule, a modern interpretation of the 1223 Rule of St. Francis.
+The Brothers of the Franciscan Order of the Divine Mercy commit to the General Rule, a modern interpretation of the 1223 Rule of St. Francis.

 The Holy Eucharist: